EasyA-Tech/stellar-handbook/README.md

 # The EasyA App

 Of course, the best place to start is always the [EasyA](https://www.easya.io) app!
-Download it here for the fastest and most fun way to learn about Stacks.
+Download it here for the fastest and most fun way to learn about Stellar.
 Download it directly right [here](https://links.easya.io/links/gotoapp)!

 ## Table of Contents